Our PSHE curriculum is based on our three Golden Rules which are woven into everything we learn, share and do at Catherington Infant School.

 Every week, one child from each class who shows our school values of LOVE, RESPECT and COURAGE is celebrated as the 'Star of the Week'.

-The children learn about keeping happy and healthy with Harold who then features in many of their lessons throughout the year.
+The children learn about keeping happy and healthy with Harold the SCARF giraffe who features in many of their lessons throughout the year.

 Remembrance Week is a chance for our children to learn about the sacrifices made by many to create a safe, happy world for us all to live in.
-We usually create a display of our learning for All Saints church, this year we shared our work with the community in the school windows.
+We usually create a display of our learning for All Saints Church.
+Our children learn about the Lych-Gate Memorial and the lives of the Catherington men who died in WW1.
+This learning is reinforced through our history curriculum.

 Every term we teach the children the potential hazards of being online.
 We cover issues such as cyber-bullying, keeping personal information safe and using age-appropriate sites.
 Throughout our curriculum we reinforce how to get help if you feel that ‘butterflies in your tummy’ feeling when online.